 The Moses Lake School District is a member of the Schools Insurance Association of Washington.
 Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a program or organization for the joint purchasing of insurance, and/or joint self-insuring, and/or joint hiring or contracting for risk management services to the same extent that they may individually purchase insurance, self-insure or contract for risk management services.
 An agreement to form a pooling arrangement was made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-The program was formed on September 1, 1995, when seven mid-sized school districts in the State of Washington joined together by signing an Interlocal Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
-Presently, the SIAW program has 37 member districts.
+The program was formed on September 1, 1995, when seven mid-sized school districts in the State of Washington joined together by signing an Interlocal

+Agreement to pool their self-insured losses and jointly purchase insurance and administrative services.
+Membership as of August 31, 2021 includes 37 school districts.

 The program allows members to jointly purchase insurance coverage and provide related services, such as administration, risk management, claims administration, etc. Coverage for Wrongful Acts Liability, Miscellaneous Professional Liability, and Employee Benefit Liability is on a claims-made basis.
 All other coverages are on an occurrence basis.
-The program provides the following forms of group purchased insurance coverage for its members: Property, Earthquake, General Liability, Auto Liability, Equipment Breakdown, Crime, and Wrongful Acts Liability.
+The program provides the following forms of group purchased insurance coverage for its members: Property, Earthquake, General Liability, Auto Liability, Equipment Breakdown, Crime, Wrongful Acts Liability, and Cyber Liability.

-The program acquires liability insurance through their administrator, Clear Risk Solutions, which is subject to a per-occurrence self-insured retention (SIR) of \$100,000.
-Members are responsible for a standard deductible of \$2,500 for each claim (some member deductibles vary), while the program is responsible for the \$100,000 SIR.
-Insurance carriers cover insured losses over \$102,500 to the limits of each policy.
-Since the program is a cooperative program, there is joint liability among the participating members towards the sharing of the \$100,000 SIR.
-The program also purchases a Stop Loss Policy with an attachment point of \$4,007,668, which is fully funded in its annual budget.
+The program acquires liability insurance through their administrator, Clear Risk Solutions, which is subject to a per-occurrence self-insured retention (SIR) of \$250,000.
+Members are responsible for a standard deductible of \$5,000 for each claim (some member deductibles vary), while the program is responsible for the \$250,000 SIR.
+Insurance carriers cover insured losses over \$255,000 to the limits of each policy.
+Since the program is a cooperative program, there is joint liability among the participating members towards the sharing of the \$250,000 SIR.
+The program also purchases a Stop Loss Policy with an attachment point of \$7,410,616, which is fully funded in its annual budget.